Another Farhi Holdings parking lot seeks extension from city

 Civic administration recommends a three-year extension because, “there is a demonstrated parking shortage in the central (downtown) sub-areas.”

-The planning committee voted (5-1), Cllr.
-Hopkins opposed) to permit the three-year extension.
+The planning committee voted, 5-1, with Councillor Anna Hopkins opposed, to permit the three-year

 “I would like to encourage the developer to develop here,” added Councillor Anna Hopkins.
 “This is a place where development can occur.”